Gamma9/Blockbase/README.md

 ## Public

 The public blockchain marketplace where you can see a list of achievements to try to accomplish, in exchange for a corresponding reward.
+Users can pay or "set a bounty" to create certain internet challenges to do in order to win the prize crypto after finishing the challenge and being voted one of the best entries.